readysteady/formeze/README.md

 =======

-A little library for handling form data/input.
+A little Ruby library for handling form data/input.

 Motivation